tannewt/wa-law.org/bill/2021-22/hb/1006/1/README.md

 # House Bill 1006

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/House%20Bills/1006.xml)
+## Section 1
+> This section adds a new section to an existing chapter [70.54](/rcw/70_public_health_and_safety/70.054_miscellaneous_health_and_safety_provisions.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.054_miscellaneous_health_and_safety_provisions.md) for context.

+1. No state agency or political subdivision of the state may enact or issue a rule, ordinance, order, or policy that would result in an individual being required to submit to vaccination or immunization despite his or her religious, philosophical, or personal objections.

+2. No state agency or political subdivision of the state may take any other action that would result in an individual being required to submit to vaccination or immunization despite his or her religious, philosophical, or personal objections including, but not limited to, requiring vaccination or immunization as a condition of employment or contracting with the state agency or political subdivision.

+3. Any rule, ordinance, order, policy, or action enacted, issued, or taken in violation of this section is null and void as against the public policy of the state.

 ## Section 2
 > This section modifies existing section [28A.210.090](/rcw/28A_common_school_provisions/28A.210_health—screening_and_requirements.md).
 Here is the [modified chapter](rcw/28A_common_school_provisions/28A.210_health—screening_and_requirements.md) for context.